 Attendance matters for your child’s life chances.

-Registers will be open from 8.45 – 9.00 a.m.
-Any child arriving after this time will be marked late and after 9.30 a.m. deemed to be legally absent and will NOT receive an attendance mark.
-However, any child arriving after 9.00 a.m. will be signed in the late book in the office.
+Registration is taken at 8.30a.m when school starts.
+Any child arriving after this time will be marked late and after 8.45a.m. deemed to be legally absent and will NOT receive an attendance mark for the morning.
+The register is also taken at the start of the afternoon session.

 When your child misses school, they miss new learning.
 When they return to school, they will have to try to catch up on the learning they have lost, whilst also learning the new things for that day or week.
-If they do not catch up with everyone else in class, they can feel upset, less confidant, less competent, less happy in school.
+If they do not catch up with everyone else in class, they can feel upset, less confident, less happy in school and do not achieve as well as they could.

 Not only is school a place for new learning, it is a place to learn to share, take turns, get on with others, make close friends.
 Missing school can mean your child feels left out and unhappy: it can lead to poor behaviour and school avoidance as they do not feel part of the community.
 Even the youngest children need good attendance to make sure they do not miss out on developing friendships and social skills.

-The more time your child misses from school, the less likely they are to achieve GCSEs or A Levels and so the poorer their chances of being in education, employment or training when they finally leave school.
-Three quarters of children who have over 97% attendance achieve 5 or more GCSEs at grades A* to C. Lower attendance results in lower and fewer qualifications.
+The more time your child misses from school, the less likely they are to achieve well in our school, in their GCSEs or A Levels and so the poorer their chances of being in education, employment or training when they finally leave school.
+Three quarters of children who have over 97% attendance achieve 5 or more GCSEs at grades 5+.
+Lower attendance results in lower and fewer qualifications.

 Our Attendance Policy